 Solicited State

 Solicited offers indicate that a negotiation participant wants to converge the negotiation process.
-The SOLICITED state bears no obligations for an offer, but it requires that counter offers are either in the ACCEPTABLE or the REJECTED state.
+The SOLICITED state bears no obligations for an offer, but it requires that counter offers be either in the ACCEPTABLE or the REJECTED state.

 Acceptable State